 Watch Jane’s talk, broadcast on 13th Nov 2020, here.

 Housebound, the Musical

-Stephanie Kempson (Sharp Teeth Theatre) will collaborate with Ben Osborn, Linzy Nakorn and Helen Edwards to work with artists and people with experiences with chronic illnesses and/or being long term housebound, to begin researching and developing an interactive musical about being Housebound.
+Stephanie Kempson (Sharp Teeth Theatre) collaborates with Ben Osborn, Linzy Nakorn and Helen Edwards to work with artists and people with experiences with chronic illnesses and/or being long term housebound, researching and developing an interactive musical about being Housebound.